Bringer128/strong-naming-suggestions/strong_name_pros.md

 * When the private key is protected strong-named open source libraries can define the "official release" vs. a "private build". - robmen
   * I know this does go against the note above but thought I'd get it captured. - robmen
+    * Since strong-named assemblies are almost never validated in .Net 3.5, it's not that reliable an indictor.
+Also, making it easy for downstream users to try out (or use) modified assemblies in programs really fits the open source ethos better.
+I strongly recommend the use of code-signing to designate assemblies as official since it has no effect on binding. - ericschultz